woocommerce/woocommerce-rest-api-docs/source/includes/v2/_introduction.md

 #### OAuth Tips ####

-* The OAuth parameters must be added as query string parameters and *not* included in the Authorization header.
-This is because there is no reliable cross-platform way to get the raw request headers in WordPress.
+* The OAuth parameters may be added as query string parameters or included in the Authorization header.
+* Note there is no reliable cross-platform way to get the raw request headers in WordPress, so query string should be more reliable in some cases.
-* The require parameters are: `oauth_consumer_key`, `oauth_timestamp`, `oauth_nonce`, `oauth_signature`, and `oauth_signature_method`. `oauth_version` is not required and must be omitted.
+* The required parameters are: `oauth_consumer_key`, `oauth_timestamp`, `oauth_nonce`, `oauth_signature`, and `oauth_signature_method`. `oauth_version` is not required and should be omitted.
-* HMAC-SHA1 or HMAC-SHA256 are the only accepted hash algorithms.
 * The OAuth nonce can be any randomly generated 32 character (recommended) string that is unique to the consumer key.
-Read more suggestions on [generating a nonce](https://dev.twitter.com/discussions/12445) on the Twitter API forums.
 * The OAuth timestamp should be the unix timestamp at the time of the request.
-The API will deny any requests that include a timestamp that is outside of a 15 minute window to prevent replay attacks.
+The REST API will deny any requests that include a timestamp outside of a 15 minute window to prevent replay attacks.
 * You must use the store URL provided by the index when forming the base string used for the signature, as this is what the server will use. (e.g. if the store URL includes a `www` sub-domain, you should use it for requests)
-* Some OAuth libraries add an ampersand to the provided secret key before generating the signature.
-WooCommerce does *not* adhere to the OAuth spec in this regard and the ampersand should be removed prior to generating the signature.
-An ampersand at the end of the string will result in an invalid signature.
-* You may test your generated signature using LinkedIn's [OAuth test console](http://developer.linkedinlabs.com/oauth-test/) -- leave the member token/secret blank.
-* Twitter has great instructions on [generating a signature](https://dev.twitter.com/docs/auth/creating-signature) with OAuth 1.0a, but remember tokens are not used with this implementation.
-* Note that the request body is *not* signed as per the OAuth spec, see [Google's OAuth 1.0 extension](https://oauth.googlecode.com/svn/spec/ext/body_hash/1.0/oauth-bodyhash.html) for details on why.
+* Note that the request body is *not* signed as per the OAuth spec.
-* If including filter fields in your request, it saves a lot of trouble if you can order your filter fields alphabetically before submitting.
-Many Oauth libraries won't order subquery fields properly, resulting in invalid signatures.
+* If including parameters in your request, it saves a lot of trouble if you can order your items alphabetically.
+* Authorization header is supported starting WooCommerce 3.0.

 ## Parameters ##